robertduplock/scifibooks.club/content/en/reviews/star-trek-the-next-generation-q-a-book-review-a.md

 +++
+book_author = "Keith R.A.
+DeCandido"
+book_title = "Star Trek: The Next Generation: Q&A"
 date = 2021-04-29T14:00:00Z
 description = "Book review of Star Trek: The Next Generation: Q&A by Keith R.A.
 DeCandido." inline_image = "https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1388409762l/217901.jpg"
-rating = 4
-show_reading_time = true
+phase = "Phase One: Lead up to Destiny" rating = 4 show_reading_time = true
-tags = ["The Next Generation", "Relaunch", "Star Trek"] title = "Star Trek: The Next Generation: Q&A Book Review" weight = 7 phase = 'Phase One: Lead up to Destiny'
+tags = ["The Next Generation", "Relaunch", "Star Trek"] title = "Star Trek: The Next Generation: Q&A Book Review" weight = 7

 +++
 When Q comes on the TV, I groan and think _oh great this one is a Q episode..._ Can Keith R.A.
 DeCandido do the near-impossible and write a decent Q novel?